neresident/Hasee-KingBook-X57S1/README.md

 #### Other

 - [ ] Some vendor FnKeys not working (Fn+F1 - switch WiFi; Fn+F7 - LCD/Projector switch; Fn+F12 - switch Num Lk).
 Others working okay, like key brightness, switch of trackpad, volume and etc.
-- [x] Sleep wasn't working, until it was fixed with "special" boot-arg.
-You can see all details [here]

 ### Thanks